 The OIG is staffed by civilian professionals with diverse backgrounds relevant to the oversight of law enforcement.
 Staff experience includes investigations, audits, legal analysis, prior law enforcement, public policy, data analysis, and other areas of professional relevance.
 The current Inspector General is Mark P. Smith.

-For more information about the OIG, follow the hyperlink above to visit its website.
+For more information about the OIG, click here for their website.